DUNE/dune-justin/docs/security_model.md

 to the job.
 This secret is specific to that job and cannot be used for other methods than `get_file`.

-When the user jobscript finishes, the generic job uses the `record_results` method to tell the allocator which files have been processed and what output files are to be uploaded.
+When the user jobscript finishes, the wrapper job uses the `record_results` method to tell the allocator which files have been processed and what output files are to be uploaded.

-The allocator supplies the user's access token to allow the generic job to upload to scratch areas as the user.
+The allocator supplies the user's access token to allow the wrapper job to upload to scratch areas as the user.

 Output files either go to dCache scratch space using the token or to Rucio-managed storage using the Production role VOMS proxy.
 In the Rucio